To Survive, These Animals Must Lose Their Camouflage

 Where Can Camouflaged Animals Be Conserved?

 Will the idea behind genetic rescue—mashing different populations together in order to save the species as a whole—work?
 The best evidence comes from the wild.
 In the 1960s, the Scottish naturalist Adam Watson—“the daddy of coat color,” said Mills—found that hares were even more preposterously well adapted to their local habitat than it seemed at first.
-Mountain hare populations across Scotland stayed white often for almost exactly as long as an area’s average snow duration.
-Mills is now part of a team re-running that study to see if it still holds in a climate-changed era.
+Mountain-hare populations across Scotland stayed white often for almost exactly as long as an area’s average snow duration.
+Mills is now part of a team rerunning that study to see if it still holds in a climate-changed era.

-“It’s a remarkable study, given its breadth and sophistication, to link climate projections to animal behavior to conservation,” says Toni Lyn Morelli, an ecologist with the U.S. Geological Survey who wasn’t connected to Mills’s study.
+“It’s a remarkable study, given its breadth and sophistication, to link climate projections to animal behavior to conservation,” said Toni Lyn Morelli, an ecologist with the U.S. Geological Survey who wasn’t connected to Mills’s study.
 “I wouldn’t say this is a surprising story, I would say it’s a hopeful one—for most species.”

 Mountain hares, which live across northern Eurasia, probably couldn’t be saved through genetic rescue, given their low numbers and low polymorphism, she told me in an email.

-“This study really shows both the value of museum collections, without which this work would be so difficult as to essentially be impossible,” she added.
+“This study really shows ... the value of museum collections, without which this work would be so difficult as to essentially be impossible,” she added.
 Indeed, ecologists around the world have increasingly turned to museum collections as a kind of time capsule from an earlier era.
 Scientists have tracked 100-year-old air pollution in Chicago by photographing birds in the city’s Field Museum archive.
 Ecologists are also still discovering new species in museum collections.

-Zuckerberg, the Wisconsin ecologist who was also not connected to the study said the work was “pioneering.”
+Zuckerberg, the Wisconsin ecologist who was also not connected to the study, said the work was “pioneering.”
 But he also found an ominous note in it: If you compare currently conserved areas to the recommended regions on the map, “we’re not doing a very good job right now.”

 That’s been the finding of Zuckerberg’s own research.
 He and his colleagues recently discovered that—due primarily to coat-color mismatch—snowshoe hares have entirely vanished from the central forest of Wisconsin.
 “Thirty or 40 years ago, snowshoe hares were really common there,” he said.
 Now, they’re gone.

-“The areas where snowshoe hares are no longer appearing now are also the areas where we’ve seen the most rapid changes in snow cover duration,” he told me.
+“The areas where snowshoe hares are no longer appearing now are also the areas where we’ve seen the most rapid changes in snow-cover duration,” he told me.
 “It’s something you can see in the field.
 It’s something that we feel has contributed to their range retraction through the state.”

 The central forest of Wisconsin is not just any tract of Earth.
 On December 4, 1920, a 14-year-old boy turned a corner in a wood there and saw something amazing—a dull clearing speckled with snowshoe hares, each the color of a shining cloud.
 A century later, there are no longer any snowshoe hares to see.